kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_aws.md

 ### Publish and share via CLI

-Use the `kedro viz deploy` command to publish Kedro-viz on AWS.
+Use the `kedro viz deploy` command to publish Kedro-Viz on AWS.
 You can execute the following command from your project's root folder:

 ```bash
 kedro viz deploy --platform=aws --endpoint=[s3-endpoint] --bucket-name=[s3-bucket-name]
 ```

-If you are on Kedro-viz 7.0.0 you can still publish and share Kedro-Viz project using the existing command
+If you are on Kedro-Viz 7.0.0 you can still publish and share Kedro-Viz project using the existing command

 ```bash
 kedro viz deploy --region=[aws-bucket-region] --bucket-name=[aws-bucket-name]